XxdMkbMark/shawarma-utils/README.md

 ## Q&A
 ### Common questions:
-Q: I can't run the program
+<h4>Q: I can't run the program.
-A: Make sure you've installed python3.10/3.11 and those libraries in the requirement.txt above </br>
+A: Make sure you've installed python3.10/3.11 and those libraries in the requirement.txt above. </br>
 </br>
-Q: It says "Failed to create config file" when I run the program for the first time </br>
+Q: It says "Failed to create config file" when I run the program for the first time. </br>
 A: Check if you have permissions to write in to the folder.
 If this error still exist, you can download the example config file ([config.conf](https://raw.githubusercontent.com/XxdMkbMark/shawarma-utils/main/config.conf)) above and put it into the folder.
 ---
 ### Met more problems?